 AMERICAN SNIPER —-gee, thanks, Clint.
 This is just about as divisive as a movie can get.
-Argue that it’s really well done in most dramatic and technical respects and those on the left (who generally refuse to see it) will think you’re giving tacit approval to Bush’s Iraq War, and secretly harbor racist or fascist impulses.
+Argue that it’s really well-done in most dramatic and technical respects and those on the left (who generally refuse to see it) will think you’re giving tacit approval to Bush’s Iraq War, and secretly harbor racist or fascist impulses.
 Tell people it’s also a load of bull, conflating and/or inventing events to justify war crimes and a proven liar’s psychotic slaughter-fest and those on the right will say you’re gutless, unpatriotic, need to move to Iran or Russia.
 How about Vermont?

 In the long run of movie history, and in the pantheon of the War Movie Genre, eventually this will assume its rightful place, neither terrible or wonderful, somewhere in the middle.
 It is, and this rather staggers the unwary–the most financially successful war movie of all time, grossing $547,000,000.
-It was the biggest hit of 2014, and is the biggest moneymaker of Eastwood’s remarkable career.
+It was the biggest hit of 2014, and is the top moneymaker of Eastwood’s remarkable career.
 Jeez.
-It drew the most savage reviews from its detractors of any ‘statement’ movie since The Green Berets and had the most vociferous, mouth-breathing defense that Fox News could whip up short of going door-to-door with a kid in a wheelchair and a flag draped puppy.
+It drew the most savage reviews from its detractors of any ‘statement’ movie since The Green Berets and had the most vociferous, mouth-breathing defense that Fox News could whip up short of going door-to-door with a kid in a wheelchair and a flag-draped puppy.

 It’s also good enough, as pure movie to draw you in and keep your attention.
 Clint’s direction is strong as ever, it’s his best behind-camera job since Letters From Iwo Jima.
 Editing and sound are high quality.
 Bradley Cooper does his typically intense work, yet another top-rate job from a guy who seamlessly combines the sensitive with the explosive.
 Sienna Miller scores as his wife.
 Other cast members and characters leave little impression.
-Script relies on cliches too often, with the usual training, roughhousing, back slapping macho jive to wade through.
+Script relies on clichés too often, with the usual training, roughhousing, back-slapping macho jive to wade through.

 Acknowledging that there are legions of bloodthirsty maniacs galore out there deserving of a head-shot, I disagree vehemently with Clint’s simple-minded politics and think this entire Middle East scam shames and degrades us.
 The movie, though, was surprisingly watchable.
 Didn’t change my mind an iota.
-My opinion on the War/s isn’t going to sway fans of this film, its ‘hero’ and his ’cause’ in the slightest.
-My hat-tip to the film-craft skill displayed won’t move doubters across the divide an inch either.

 Oscar winner for Sound Editing.
 Nominated for Best Picture, Actor (Cooper), Script, Film Editing, Sound Mixing.
 133 minutes.